Written by Mojo, reviewed by Dr Matthew Chan, Medical Doctor and Amanda Barge, Psychosexual and Relationship Therapist

 Absolutely not.
 Countless couples have overcome erectile dysfunction together, so erection issues alone shouldn’t be the reason you break up with your boyfriend.

-You’ve got this far so you’re already nailing it (excuse the pun).
+You’ve got this far so you’re already nailing it.

-If you or your boyfriend would like to find out more about erection issues, try our 7-day free trial to access our expert-led video courses, meditations, exercises, and techniques.
+If you or your boyfriend would like to find out more about erection issues, try our trial to access our expert-led video courses, meditations, exercises, and techniques.

 Mojo aims to provide useful wellbeing resources to its users; however, you should not solely rely on opinions or advice available on the Website or given by the Community.
 Always seek advice from a qualified medical doctor or other healthcare professional before acting.